DMFTwDFT-project/DMFTwDFT/docs/_sources/installation.rst.txt

 External libraries and executables
 ----------------------------------

-DMFTwDFT uses the CTQMC impurity solver and Max-entropy routines developed by Professor Kristjan Haule at Rutgers University and are available in the eDMFT package.
+DMFTwDFT uses the CTQMC impurity solver and Max-entropy routines developed by Professor Kristjan Haule at Rutgers University available with the `EDMFTF <http://hauleweb.rutgers.edu/tutorials/index.html>`_ package.
+The following libraries and programs are used:
-Follow the provided instructions on the `web page <http://hauleweb.rutgers.edu/tutorials/index.html>`_ to download and compile it.

-Once compiled copy the following executables and libraries to the DMFTwDFT ``bin`` directory.

 * ctqmc
 * gaunt.so